guilgautier/vscode-workflow/README.md

 Open the Command Palette ( `CMD + Maj + P` ) and type `Configure User Snippets` , you can then choose to create language-specific snippets or create generic snippets that can be triggered in different scopes.

 The file [ `guilgautier.code-snippets` ](./guilgautier.code-snippets) contains some snippets I frequently use and find very convenient.

+## Settings

+Open the Command Palette ( `CMD + Maj + P` ) and type `Open Settings (JSON)` , you can then choose to create language-specific snippets or create generic snippets that can be triggered in different scopes.